brianorwhatever/blockchain/Notes/economics/markets.md

 ## Efficiency

 Markets are efficient in the sense that they price goods, and therefore allocate resources more 'accurately' than any individual or group could manage.
+If it were up to some group to decide what the 'correct' price of a commodity was, and all sellers had to follow it, they would likely either be too high and consumers would suffer the high price, be unable to buy, and sellers would likely make *less*; or price too low and sellers would suffer low profit and production would drop.

 ## Free markets

 A free market is one in which buyers and sellers can establish the proper price for things naturally without government interference.
-Supply and demand should function properly, and no collusion, monopoly etc. should take place.
+Supply and demand should function properly, and no collusion, monopoly etc. should not take place.